 In 1987 the Browns invested in building a frame making shop in the basement.
 This allowed them to improve their services and expand their inventory of frame moulding and art materials.
 Then, the devastating flood of 1992 hit Montpelier.
 The Drawing Board suffered huge losses.
 The shop was gutted and was completely restored and renovated to its 19th century charm.

 In 2007, Ray Brown retired from the business after a stroke.
-After his recovery, Ray has gone on to pursue his love of painting full time.
+After his recovery, Ray went on to pursue his love of painting full time.
 In 2011, long term manager Liz Walsh become part-owner in perpetration for Jody's retirement in 2017.
 In August 2017, the torch was passed on to Liz Walsh as solo owner of The Drawing Board.

 In 2020, The Staff at The Drawing Board celebrated 45 years in downtown Montpelier with the addition of a new classroom space on the second floor of the building!
 Here's to the next 45 years of inspiring artist in Central Vermont!